 Political Career of Mamata Banerjee

 Although presently she is the chief executive of the Trinamool Congress, Mamata Banerjee began with her political career in 1970s with the Congress party.
 Her hard work earned her post of the General Secretary with the ‘Mohila Congress’ in West Bengal from 1976 to 1980.
 In the General Elections of 1984, Banerjee beat her rival, Somnath Chatterjee, from Jadavpur constituency to win a seat in the Parliament and, thus, eventually becoming one of the youngest parliamentarian of that era.
 She also held the post of General Secretary of All India Youth Congress.
 However, she lost her seat in the year 1989 elections but managed to secure her position once again at 1991 General election from South Kolkata constituency.
 She retained the Kolkata South seat in the 1996, 1998, 1999, 2004 and 2009 general elections.

 Under the P.V.
-Narasimha Rao Government, she was declared the Union Minister of State for Human Resources Development, Youth Affairs and Sports, and Women and Child Development.
+Narasimha Rao Government, she was declared the Union Minister of State for ‘Human Resources Development’, ‘Youth Affairs and Sports’ and ‘Women and Child Development’.
 Her differences with the Congress grew with passing time and finally on 22nd December, 1997 her association with All India Congress Party ended when she was expelled.

 It was during this time that the All Indian Trinamool Congress (TMC) was founded with Mamata Banerjee at the helm.
-Soon Mamata Banerjee led TMC became an apparent opposition in a state that was largely communist.
+Soon Mamata Banerjee led TMC and became an apparent opposition in West Bengal that was largely communist.
 During the 1999 elections, Mamata Banerjee joined hands with the Bharatiya Janata Party (BJP) and was part of the National Democratic Alliance government.
 She was made the Minister of Railways.
 However, with BJP, too, she could not keep her allegiance for long.

 In 2000, Mamata Banerjee presented her first Railway Budget.
-She also introduced a new biweekly New Delhi-Sealdah Rajdhani Express train and four other express trains, Howrah-Purulia Rupasi Bangla Express, Sealdah-New Jalpaiguri Express, Shalimar-Bankura Arannyak Express and the Sealdah-Amritsar Superfast Express (weekly).
-She also increased the frequency of the Pune-Howrah Azad Hind Express.
+She also introduced a new bi-weekly ‘New Delhi-Sealdah Rajdhani Express’ train and 4 other express trains namely; ‘Howrah-Purulia Rupasi Bangla Express’, ‘Sealdah-New Jalpaiguri Express’, ‘Shalimar-Bankura Arannyak Express’ and the ‘Sealdah-Amritsar Superfast Express’ (weekly).
+She also increased the frequency of the ‘Pune-Howrah Azad Hind Express’.
 She also focused on developing tourism.
 She is also credited with introducing 19 new trains for the 2000-2001 fiscal years.

 In 2001, she walked out of the alliance and allied with Indian National Congress once again to fight the state elections in West Bengal.
 Mamata Banerjee was back in the Cabinet as the Minister of Coal and Mines after the 2004 elections.

 The year 2009 saw another phase of General Elections in India.
 This time, owing to several reasons, Mamata Banerjee and her party won the majority of the seats in the state.
 Her party won 19 seats and entered into an alliance with the Congress party and SUCI.
 With an outstanding performance in the elections behind them the TMC supreme was handed the Ministry of Railways in 2009.
 In the 2010 Municipal Elections in West Bengal, TMC won Kolkata Municipal Corporation in a margin of 62 seats.
 TMC also won Bidhan Nagar Corporation in 16-9 seats margin.

-However, post the 2011 West Bengal Assembly elections, won the legislative assembly election against the incumbent Left Alliance by securing 227 seats.
-Banerjee resigned from Railway Ministry and was sworn in as the 11th Chief Minister of West Bengal as TMC won by large margins.
+However, post the 2011 West Bengal Assembly elections, Banerjee won the legislative assembly election against the incumbent Left Alliance by securing 227 seats.
+She resigned from Railway Ministry and was sworn in as the 11th Chief Minister of West Bengal as TMC won by large margins.